Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 • Anxiety

-Although the exact cause of PMS is unknown, it seems to be due to changes in hormone levels in the body.
+Although the exact cause of PMS is unknown, it appears to be due to changes in hormone levels in the body.
 In the second half of the menstrual cycle, the amount of progesterone in organism.
 Then, about 7 days before your period begins, both progesterone and estrogen levels begin to drop.

 Spasms